jaydon2020/ReSpeaker-2-Mics-Pi-HAT-v2-BeagleY-AI/README.md

 ### **2. Kernel Driver Compilation**

 > [!NOTE]
-> If snd-soc-tlv320aic31xx.ko.xz file not exists, follow this step to build form the source code.
+> Usally the BeagleY-AI come with the driver.
+If snd-soc-tlv320aic31xx.ko.xz file not exists, try to update and upgrade using command `sudo apt update && sudo apt upgrade`, if the driver still not exits follow this step to build form the source code.
 If the file exists skip this step direct navigate “Load device tree”.

 ```bash
 $ cd linux